Rick Stein's Cornwall

-Rick Stein's Cornwall is a UK food lifestyle series which was broadcast on BBC Two in January 2021.
+Rick Stein's Cornwall is a UK food lifestyle series which was first broadcast on BBC Two in January 2021.
 In each half-hour episode, chef Rick Stein journeys through his home county of Cornwall, meeting suppliers, taking in the history, music, art and culture as well as trying local dishes.
 The second series aired in January 2022.
-Series three will air in February 2023.
+Series three aired in February 2023.

 Production

 Rick Stein's Cornwall was commissioned on 17 August 2020 by the BBC is a Rick Stein Productions and Shine TV production for BBC Two.
 This marked the departure from using Denham Productions, who had made many of Stein's televisions series.
 Filming for the series took place during September and October 2020.